global-asp/lida-source/en/0025_talking-about-family.md

 "Yes, my husband and I have two daughters and a son."

 ##
-"I have two daughters too.
-But I'm divorced."
+"I have two daughters too, but I am divorced."

 ##
 "How old are your daughters?"